-15.2.1 All persons carrying out manual handling duties must handle the load in the safest possible manner, thereby avoiding sprains and strains to their back and other parts of the body.

-- 15.2.2 Ensure that the object is light enough to lift, is stable and unlikely to shift or move. - 15.2.3 Make sure the route is clear of obstructions. - 15.2.4 The correct method of lifting is to use the strong leg and thigh muscles and to maintain the natural shape of the spine throughout the lift.

-- 15.2.6 Move the feet.
+- 15.2.1 All persons carrying out manual handling duties must handle the load in the safest possible manner, thereby avoiding sprains and strains to their back and other parts of the body. - 15.2.2 Ensure that the object is light enough to lift, is stable and unlikely to shift or move. - 15.2.3 Make sure the route is clear of obstructions. - 15.2.4 The correct method of lifting is to use the strong leg and thigh muscles and to maintain the natural shape of the spine throughout the lift. - 15.2.5 Do not jerk.
+Carry out the lifting movement smoothly, keeping control of the load. - 15.2.6 Move the feet.
 When turning to the side, move the feet; do not twist the trunk. - 15.2.7 Keep close to the load.
 Keep the load close to the trunk for as long as possible.
 Keep the heaviest side of the load next to the trunk.
 If a close approach to the load is not possible, try sliding it towards you before attempting to lift it. - 15.2.8 Put down, then adjust.
 If precise positioning of the load is necessary, put it down first, then slide it into the required position. - 15.2.9 Two people/ team lifting encouraged for heavy/ awkward objects. - 15.2.10 Minimize carrying distances where possible. - 15.2.11 Prior to lifting, ensure the route is free of obstruction. - 15.2.12 Ensure the floor surfaces are in good condition to prevent slip hazards. - 15.2.13 Ensure sufficient rest and recovery time is taken during repeated lifting.